WojnoN/Cutana_Seeed_Hackathon/README.md

 ## Software
-All policies were instead trained using ACT.
+All policies were trained using ACT.

 Instead of trying to record everything in one take, we have decided to split our tasks into smaller policies and train them with smaller recordings.